+E. Provide a comparison with the statewide personal and commercial residential hurricane loss costs produced by the hurricane model on an average industry basis.

+F. Provide the 95% confidence interval on the differences between the means of the historical and modeled personal and commercial residential hurricane loss costs.

-D. If the data are partitioned or modified, provide the average annual zero deductible statewide personal and commercial residential loss costs for the applicable partition (and its complement) or modification, as well as the modeled average annual zero deductible statewide personal and commercial residential loss costs in additional copies of Form S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled.
+G. If the data are partitioned or modified, provide the average annual zero deductible statewide personal and commercial residential hurricane loss costs for the applicable partition (and its complement) or modification, as well as the modeled average annual zero deductible statewide personal and commercial residential hurricane loss costs in additional copies of Form S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled.

-E. Include Form S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled, in a submission appendix.
+H. Include Form S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled, in a submission appendix.

 Form S-6: Hypothetical Events for Sensitivity and Uncertainty Analysis

-Purpose: This form requires the model to be run under a variety of specified parameter settings in order to perform detailed sensitivity and uncertainty analyses.
+Purpose: This form requires the hurricane model to be run under a variety of specified parameter settings in order to perform detailed sensitivity and uncertainty analyses.

 Specifications

-The Excel file “FormS6Input15.xlsx” contains nine worksheets which are to be used by the modeling organization in performing sensitivity and uncertainty analyses for their model.
+The Excel file “FormS6Input17.xlsx” contains nine worksheets which are to be used by the modeling organization in performing sensitivity and uncertainty analyses for their hurricane model.
 The first eight worksheets are classified, as follows: